centreon/centreon-plugins/docs/en/developer/guide.rst

        $self->{output}->option_exit();
   }

-In this example, help is printed if thresholds have not a correct format.
+In this example, help is printed if thresholds do not have a correct format.

-Then comes the **run** method, where you perform measurement, check thresholds, display output and format perfdatas.
+Then comes the **run** method, where you perform measurement, check thresholds, display output and format performance datas.
 This is an example to check a snmp value:

 .. code-block:: perl